Refer a Patient

 Telephone consultation with Mayo Clinic physicians

 Physicians in most medical and surgical specialties at Mayo Clinic are available to assist you 24 hours a day, seven days a week.
-Call the Referring Physician Office to arrange.
+Call the Referring Provider Office to arrange.
 See the list of medical departments and centers at each Mayo Clinic campus.

 Scheduling patient appointments